dally-ogami/tcgcli/README.md

 # TCGCLI

 A really crude tool for building Pokémon TCG Pocket decks, tracking battle outcomes, and generating battle statistics so I can improve my game.
-This script helps you manage your deck by letting you add cards from a list of valid TCG Pocket cards, manage copy limits, and record battle outcomes along with statistics.
+The CLI helps you manage your deck by letting you add cards from a list of valid TCG Pocket cards, manage copy limits, and record battle outcomes along with statistics.
 Pretty useful for my needs, but hey take what's useful and discard the rest <3

 ## Table of Contents